xgp/conniption/README.md

 #### [MarketOrder](https://github.com/Ccook/conniption/blob/master/src/main/java/com/celexus/conniption/model/MarketOrder.java)

 You'll need a good understanding of how to use the [FIXMLBuilder](https://github.com/Ccook/conniption/blob/master/src/main/java/com/celexus/conniption/model/util/fixml/FIXMLBuilder.java), which uses FIXML to post orders.
-If you want to validate your order, use MarketOrderPreview instead.
+If you want to validate your order, use MarketPreviewOrder instead.

 		Account a = new Account();
 		FIXMLBuilder builder = new FIXMLBuilder(a);